What is Model Context Protocol (MCP)? A Guide for Product Managers

 - Scale: Keep using MCP for live actions, but move to Unified API for persistence, reporting, and heavy queries.

-- Security reviews: Unified MCP comes with scoped permissions, PII stripping, regional endpoints, and full audit logs—making it much easier to get through enterprise procurement.
+- Security reviews: Unified MCP comes with scoped permissions, PII stripping, regional endpoints, and full audit logs—making it easier to get through enterprise procurement.

 Why Product Managers Should Care